 - Add tomatoes to pan; cook until tomatoes are softened and broccoli is tender crisp.

 - Remove veggies from pan and set aside.
-If the tomatoes were very juicy, wipe out the pan.

 - Season rice to taste with soy sauce and sriracha.

 - Stir in basil, then serve hot.
 Enjoy!